ClickHouse/ClickHouse/website/blog/en/2022/clickhouse-v22.1-released.md

 $$)
 ```

-In this query we are importing data with `url` table function.
+In this query we are importing data with the `url` table function.
 Data is posted on an HTTP server in `.native.xz` file.
 The most annoying part of this query is that we have to specify the data structure and the format of this file.

 In the new ClickHouse release 22.1 it becomes much easier: